jaredlang/autogen-agents/4.stock-analysis/README.md

 print(code_writer_agent_system_message)
 ```

 - The user-written functions need to have **detailed descriptions on its input and output as well as the purpose**.
+What happens if the user-written function is too?
+It would be better to wrap it into a web service.

 ```python
 def get_stock_prices(stock_symbols, start_date, end_date):